elemental/elemental-web/source/doc-0.84/core/dist_matrix/DM.rst

 Notice that each column of this matrix is distributed like a diagonal of a ``[MC,MR]`` distribution.

-.. cpp:type:: class DistMatrix<T,MD,STAR>
+.. cpp:class:: DistMatrix<T,MD,STAR>

-   All public member functions have been described as part of :cpp:type:`AbstractDistMatrix\<T>`, :cpp:type:`GeneralDistMatrix\<T,U,V>`, and :cpp:type:`DistMatrix\<T,U,V>`.
+   All public member functions have been described as part of :cpp:class:`AbstractDistMatrix\<T>`, :cpp:class:`GeneralDistMatrix\<T,U,V>`, and :cpp:class:`DistMatrix\<T,U,V>`.

 ``[STAR,MD]``
 ^^^^^^^^^^^^^
 In the case of our :math:`2 \times 3` process grid, each diagonal of the tesselation of the process grid will contain the entire set of processes, for instance, in the order :math:`0,3,4,1,2,5`.
 This would result in the following overlay for the owning processes of the entries of our :math:`7 \times 7` matrix example:

 .. math::